 Your sweetie will feel special when they taste it, and that’s what a good dessert is all about!

 Salted Caramel Chocolate Tart (Gluten Free!)

 - 5 ounces chocolate graham crackers (gluten-free)

 - 1 tablespoon corn syrup**

-- Flake salt, for garnish
+- Flake salt for garnish

 Preheat the oven to 350 degrees F. Place the chocolate graham crackers in the food processor.
 Pulse the crackers into fine crumbs.
 Pour the melted butter into the food processor and pulse again until well combined.

-- While the sugar is boiling place the heavy cream, butter, vanilla, and salt in a microwave-safe boil.
+While the sugar is boiling place the heavy cream, butter, vanilla, and salt in a microwave-safe bowl.
 Warm the ingredients for 1-2 minutes in the microwave, until the butter melts.
 Then stir well.
 (This can also be done on the stovetop.)
 Once the syrup is taken off the heat, quickly whisk the cream mixture into the caramelized syrup, until very smooth.